ckirk/notyourguru/src/pages/index.md

   enabled: true
 retreats:
   heading: Upcoming Retreats
-  description: Join us this summer for our Mind, Body, Soul Reset Series!
-Our
+  description: Escape the hustle and bustle of NYC this summer and join us for our
-    campus resides less than 3 hours outside of NYC in the Hudson Valley area and perfectly blends a luxurious air bnb getaway with a rustic environment in the beautiful nature of upstate New York.
-This glamping experience blends the body with the spirit as we discover the physical effects of our emotional blocks and work through them with exercise, nature, and meditation.
+    Mind, Body, Soul Reset Series!
+Situated less than 3 hours away in the serene Hudson Valley area, our retreat blends the comforts of a luxurious Airbnb getaway with the rustic charm of upstate New York's nature.
+Embark on a transformative journey where exercise becomes a gateway to understanding and pushing our body's limits, complemented by immersive experiences in meditation, yoga, hot and cold exposure, invigorating hikes, and more
   cta_btn_text: View All Upcoming Retreats
   enabled: true
 about: